Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.5.21-beta-release-notes.md

 #### Reflection-based caller tuples support

-Reflection-based callers also support C# 7.0 ValueTuple return values from this version.
-You can simply declare a method returning a C# 7.0 ValueTuple in your callee proxy interface.
+Reflection-based callers also support C# 7.0 tuple return values from this version.
+You can simply declare a method returning a C# 7.0 tuple in your callee proxy interface.

 For example, declare the following callee proxy interface: